- About Regulatory Services

 National Radiation Security Advisors Accreditation Scheme

-In 2013 ARPANSA signed a Memorandum of Understanding (MoU) with the Attorney General’s Department Protective Security Training College (PSTC) to deliver a pool of Nationally Accredited Radiation Security Advisors.
-These advisors are being developed in order to increase jurisdictional capacity in radiation security advice and additionally, to ensure that radiation security practices are implemented in a manner that achieves nationally uniform and consistent approaches.
+In 2013 ARPANSA signed a Memorandum of Understanding (MoU) with the Attorney General's Department Protective Security Training College (PSTC) to deliver a pool of Nationally Accredited Radiation Security Advisors.
+These advisors are being developed in order to increase jurisdictional capacity in radiation security advice and additionally, to ensure that radiation security practices are implemented in a manner that achieves national uniformity and consistent approaches.